50 Interesting & Fun Facts About Louisiana State You Should Know

 Destguides may receive commissions from purchases made through affiliate links in this article.

-A skyline of tall buildings overlooking water under a blue sky with a few clouds
+A skyline of tall buildings overlooking water, under a blue sky with a few clouds

 Louisiana is full of fun facts and has amazing places to see, like New Orleans

 Ghost tours, haunted hotels, and centuries-old cemeteries are among the most visited places in the state.
-From the Big Easy to the Bayou, there are many interesting and fun facts about Louisiana State.
+From the Big Easy to the Bayou, there are many fun facts about Louisiana state to know.
+Keep reading to learn 50 interesting facts about the state of Louisiana!

 50 Louisiana State Facts